lilys-unicorns/lilys-unicorns.github.io/README.md

 - Unicorns can **stand on top** of trees (top collision only)
 - Trees are drawn with brown trunks and green foliage
 - Use trees to create forest-like environments and additional platforms

+#### Decorative Clouds
+- Clouds are purely decorative elements with **no collision detection**
+- Unicorns pass through clouds completely (like background elements)
+- Clouds are drawn as fluffy, semi-transparent white shapes
+- Each cloud uses overlapping circles for a natural, puffy appearance
+- Use clouds to add atmosphere and depth to sky areas

 #### Automatic Level Detection
 - The game automatically detects all level files in the `levels/` directory